IDTdesign/codestyle/CSS.md

 * Include a single space before the opening brace of a ruleset.
 * Include one declaration per line in a declaration block.
 * Use one level of indentation for each declaration.
-* Indent vendor prefixed declarations so that their values are aligned.
+* Indent vendor prefixed declarations so that their values are aligned for easy multi-line editing.
 * Include a single space after the colon of a declaration.
 * Use lowercase and shorthand hex values, e.g., `#aaa`.
 * Use double quotes, e.g., `content: ""`.